Usage & Rate Limits

 Requests exceeding the rate limit will receive a

-Retry-After header, which specifies the number of seconds to wait until your next request can be processed.
+Retry-After header that specifies the number of seconds to wait until your next request can be processed.
 With this information, you can implement retry logic as a way to gracefully handle rate limits.

 Keep in mind that rate limits apply to all requests, so it would be wise to implement any retry logic at a global level.
 Otherwise, many requests sent around the same time will all be rate-limited and will all retry at the same time, which will cause many of them to be rate limited again.